Skip to main content

 In the sixteenth century, several factors led to an increase in the quality and quantity of maps produced in England.
 One of these was the development of perspective by Renaissance painters, which enabled the first accurate depictions of towns and cities.

 The Copperplate Map (c.
 1553-1560) is the earliest known map of London.
 Only two plates of the original have survived, but one of these includes part of Spitalfields (ID: 62.75).
-Both plates are held by the Museum of London.
+Both plates are held by Museum London.

 The Agas or woodcut map of London from around 1560 was probably based on the earlier Copperplate Map and is the oldest complete map of the city.
 It shows a detailed birds-eye-view of London at the start of the Elizabethan era and extends as far east as the Tower of London and ‘The Spitel Fyeld’ (Spitalfields).
 We have several facsimiles of the Agas map in our collection, as well as various retrospective maps based on it, including: